UCLComputerScience/GC02_2017_Team2/README.md

 # IXN Management System

 The IXN management system is a mobile application built using the Ionic framework.
 It organises project management and communnication between project groups, supervisors and TAs.
 The project also serves as a feedback platform which allows users to track their individual performance throughout a project duration.
 Data provided through the users are stored and retrieved from a MYSQL database.
+The project was developed in association with IXN and is used as a prototype across teaching modules at University College London

 ## Getting Started